JasperZhang121/comp2100-practice-questions/README.md

 I hope my comp2100 practice questions and solutions brought you a mix of learning and enjoyment.
 Wishing everyone success and a fantastic journey in their studies!

-Feel free to modify and adapt the message further to reflect your personal style and tone.
-The revised version highlights your happiness, the timing of the peak views, and adds a touch of amusement with the exam date coincidence.

 ---

 Last update: 10/06/2023